Takaovi/BatchStealer/README.md

 ### Use cases
 * Obfuscate (or not, FUD anyways) add as winforms resource.
-* Obfuscate (or not, FUD anyways) and put inside another batch file to kind of hide it.
+* Obfuscate (or not, FUD anyways) put inside another batch file to kind of hide it.
 * Edit the batch to echo something and give it an excuse to exit.
 Obfuscation helps to hide if user decides to open the file.

 ### Avoid